 If You Were at Fault:

-If you caused a car accident and have no insurance, be aware that you could face the following consequences:
+If you caused a car accident without insurance, be aware that you could face the following consequences:

 - Lawsuit: The other driver involved in the accident can sue you for medical bills, damage to their car, lost wages, loss of future earning capacity, future medical expenses, and, depending on the circumstances of the accident, for pain and suffering and/or wrongful death.